 All GPS units come pre-loaded with North American maps and also include a free lifetime map update feature that allows you to maintain the accuracy of these maps as roads change.

-It’s important to that you check for available map updates before making long road trips.
+It’s important that you check for available map updates before making long road trips.
 Additional world maps can be purchased separately as a lifetime or monthly service.

 Some GPS models partner with online travel guides, which finds places like hotels, restaurants, and attractions without accessing your cellular data.
 You can also access ratings and reviews to help inform your decisions.